advocations/skype/StartConversation.md

 ### Starting a multiparty conversation (ad-hoc meeting)

-1. Call **[ConversationsManager]( https://msdn.microsoft.com/en-us/library/office/dn962151(v=office.16).aspx).createConversation** method, with no arguments, to create a multiparty conversation object.
+1. Call the [ConversationsManager](https://msdn.microsoft.com/en-us/library/office/dn962151(v=office.16).aspx)**.createConversation** method, with no arguments, to create a multiparty conversation object.
 This conversation will be a multiparty conversation regardless of the number of participants in the conversation.

 2. Call the  **start** method on the desired modality to add the modality and start the conversation.